jcenn/language-learning-app/README.md

 Web app for practicing japanese

-Project made with vue 3 and firebase as backend
+Project made using vue 3 and firebase

 (work in progress)
 ```